microsoft/code-with-engineering-playbook/docs/automated-testing/fault-injection-testing/README.md

 Fault injection tests rely on metrics observability and are usually statistical; The following high-level steps provide a sample of practicing fault injection and chaos engineering:

 * Measure and define a steady (healthy) state for the system's interoperability.
-* hypothesize based on a fault mode.
+* Create hypotheses based on predicted behavior when a fault is introduces.
 * Introduce real-world fault-events to the system.
 * Measure the state and compare it to the baseline state.
-* Document the process and the observations
+* Document the process and the observations.
-* Identify and act on the result
+* Identify and act on the result.

 ## Best Practices and Advice